vmneva/rescue/README.md

 # Rescue
 Fullstack website for rescue center that has rescue dogs and cats to adopt.
+Published to https://rescueapp.fly.dev/

-Includes
+Includes functions for
 - log in and sign up
-- sorting options
+- sorting
 - commenting and deleting comments
 - liking and deleting like
-- adding and deleteing animals (admin only!)
+- adding, editing and deleting animals (admin only!)

-Languages:
+Used technologies:
 - React
 - JavaScript
 - MongoDB